 The school's Behaviour Policy ensures that the risk of vulnerable youngsters being bullied is mitigated.
-As a school we also recognise pupils with specific diagnosis (such as autism or ADHD) or physical disabilities may be particularly vulnerable.
 Regular teaching sessions and assemblies are in place to further remind children/young people of their responsibility in supporting one another and ensuring that every individual feels included and nurtured.